mdavidson9/docs.balsamiq.com/content/jira/transition-guide.md

 {{< yt BlVN1xkVaRQ >}}

-We will be retiring the old version of the plugin around May 9, 2016 however, in the meantime, you may be using an older version of the plugin.
+We retired the old version of the plugin in June 2016.
+If you wish to use our add-on, you'll need to start a 30 day trial and subscribe to Mockups 3 for JIRA Cloud.

 **If you haven't yet purchased Mockups for JIRA**, but have a Cloud instance older than January 18, 2016, you will have the older plugin pre-installed.
 You may have even trialed this version.
 This older version will be removed from your Cloud instance in May, so feel free to install the [Mockups for 3 JIRA Cloud](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.jira/cloud/overview) version, and give it a try!
 Here are details on [how it install the connect plugin](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.jira/cloud/installation).